elichai/FixPrivateKey/README.md

 $ python FixPrivateKey.py <address>
 ```
 You can add `--letters LETTERS` option to try replacing more than 1 letter.
+You can also add `--swap` to Check if two consecutive letters got misplaced.
 And you can add `--results RESULTS` option to stop trying after more than 1 letter.

 If you don't succeed or you don't know how many letters you miswrote or if the letters may be swapped, you can try the automatic script:
 ```